mharis111/parse-software-scripts/README.md

 # Parse Software Scripts

-Providing the functionality to parse Python-based scripts extracted from Zenodo.
+Providing the functionality to parse Python-based scripts extracted from zenodo and figshare.

 ### Usage